phofstet/grapin-employee-handbook/holidays-and-absences.md

 Our *GRAPIN’s Time Tracking Tool* will help you to track your hours and identify when and why you have worked more than normal.

 Use your discretion to take time off to make up for the additional hours you put in during the week.
-Although *GRAPIN’s Time Tracking Tool* automatically _accrues_ your extra time the very first day of the month, it is your responsability to:
+It is your responsability to:

-1. Don't accumulate more than 25 days of holidays approved,
+1. Don't plan for more than 25 days of holidays per year,
-2. Try to keep *Days to Compensate* equal to zero (see both on the *Workers Report* tab of the tool).
+2. Keep *Days to Compensate* equal to zero (see both on the *Workers Report* tab of the tool).

 You cannot directly book your *holidays*, but you can place compensation days by yourself.
 In any case, you need to inform the person you report to about that.